 Congregants at the Greenpoint Shul wanted to take unused land behind their synagogue and build a garden to grow produce for the soup kitchen at the nearby Greenpoint Reformed Church.
-One congregant, Natalie Soleil, happened to be an accomplished gardener, and with support from Rabbi Maurice Appelbaum (who was able to secure a small grant from Yeshiva University for the project)-the garden was born in Spring 2010.

 The organizers were able to get most of their supplies donated.
 They found seeds for free at a farmer's market festival, and used Craigslist to find topsoil and a person to deliver it.
 A volunteer got rainwater barrels donated.
 Plants came from local garden shops and one member's own yard.
-Soleil lent her own tools, and the group shredded newspaper to make mulch.

 Initial work to prepare the space included clearing the brush, cleaning out the garbage, and leveling the ground.
 Once that was complete they brought in the soil.
 The soil went down on July 4th, and the garden had its first harvest in August.
-The garden is completely organic, and it has seven beds complete with tomato plants, cucumbers, zucchini, eggplants, basil, thyme, and plenty of other vegetables. the numerous plants that are mentioned in the Torah can really help young gardeners connect with the sometimes distant text.
-The plants you grow in an Israel garden can be limited to the seven species, or you could expand it to include as many biblical plants as you can find and grow.
+The garden is completely organic, and it has seven beds complete with tomato plants, cucumbers, zucchini, eggplants, basil, thyme, and plenty of other vegetables.